claws-lab/hawkeye/README.md

 ### References
 *Predicting Dynamic Embedding Trajectory in Temporal Interaction Networks*.
 Srijan Kumar, Xikun Zhang, Jure Leskovec.
 ACM SIGKDD International Conference on Knowledge Discovery and Data Mining (KDD), 2019.

-If you make use of this code, the JODIE algorithm, the T-batch algorithm, or the datasets in your work, please cite the following paper:
+If you make use of this code or the HawkEye algorithm in your work, please cite the following paper:
 ```
  @inproceedings{kumar2019predicting,
 	title={Predicting Dynamic Embedding Trajectory in Temporal Interaction Networks},